11 Questions to Ask When Buying a House for the First Time

 3. How Much Will Property Taxes Cost?

-First-time homebuyers are often shocked at the cost of property taxes.
+First-time homebuyers are often shocked at the cost of property taxes, which can run to thousands of dollars per year.
 Before purchasing a home for the first time, find out what the estimated taxes will be on the property.
 You can do research ahead of time so you aren’t surprised by rate increases.
-This is also a great question to ask your realtor when buying a house for the first time because their experience will give them a better idea of what you might expect.

 4. What Are Closing Costs?

-Closing costs are paid at the close of your real estate transaction and may include your home inspection, realtor and lawyer fees, title search, pest inspection, appraisal, home warranty and loan origination.
+Closing costs are paid at the close of your real estate transaction and may include your home inspection, real estate agent and lawyer fees, title search, pest inspection, appraisal, home warranty and loan origination.
 The costs to close can add up quickly, so it’s important to make sure you have the funds to cover them.
-Your lender may also require you to set up an escrow account to pay for ongoing property expenses.

 5. What Are the Hidden Costs of Owning a Home?

+Being a homeowner comes with many hidden costs.
 When you rent a home, your landlord covers maintenance and repairs.
 But as a homeowner, you will be responsible for repairs and ongoing maintenance, like taking care of your yard and servicing your appliances.
 Depending on the home you buy, you may need to buy household items like a snow blower, lawnmower, sprinkler system and other tools.

 6. How Much Will It Cost to Move Into My New Home?